Mobile Testing with Effective App Testing Tools

 - Performance Testing: Used to ensure that the software performs well under different conditions – low connectivity, during incoming calls, low battery, etc.

 - Security Testing: Used to ensure that the software protects user information in all circumstances

-The types of mobile testing outlined above usually apply to both websites and mobile apps.
-However, certain forms of testing are only relevant to apps or websites alone because of their nature and how they fit into the device and operating system.
+The types of mobile testing outlined above usually apply to websites and mobile apps.
+However, certain forms of testing are only relevant to apps or websites because of their nature and how they fit into the device and operating system.

-Mobile Testing Tools
+Effective Mobile App Testing Tools

-- Emulators or Simulators: An emulator is a software that mimics the hardware and software of the target device on the tester’s computer.
-They do this by translating the ISA (Instruction Set Architecture) of the target device to the one used by the computer being used to conduct testing using binary translation.
-A simulator is a software that helps a computer run certain programs built for a different Operating System.
-They are mostly meant for iPhone and iPad devices, unlike Android devices that can be emulated easily.
+An Android emulator mimics the target device’s hardware and software on the tester’s computer.
+They do this by translating the ISA (Instruction Set Architecture) of the target device to the one used by the computer for testing using binary translation.
+An iOS simulator helps a computer run specific programs primarily meant for iPhone and iPad devices, unlike Android devices, which can be emulated easily.

 - Low battery, battery drainage, abrupt power off

 - App performance during incoming interruptions such as calls or SMS